izahid19/Music-Player/README.md

-# 🎵 Playly - Music Player
+# 🎵 Playyly - Music Player

 A modern, full-stack music player application built with Next.js, featuring an admin dashboard for music management and a beautiful player interface.